pashakbit/todo_chrome_ext/README.md

 # Todo Light
-Light Todo chrome extension with local storage and sync with server (optional)
+Light Todo chrome extension with local storage as a database and server synchronization (optional)